mpavlov/asiaq/README.md

 Example:

-`ci-log-es.aws.wgen.net`
+`es-logger-foo.aws.example.com`

 NOTE: Elasticsearch endpoints use an SSL certificate issued to Amazon.com for `*.us-west-2.es.amazonaws.com`.
-Therefore, we cannot use our CNAME as an endpoint in rsyslog configuration.
+Therefore, we cannot use our CNAME as an endpoint in rsyslog configuration because the SSL certificate is invalid for our Route 53 entry.

 ### Configuration